squidfunk/mkdocs-material/docs/extensions/metadata.md

 source: file.js
 ```

-The filename is appended to the `repo_url` set in your `mkdocs.yml`, but can
+The filename is appended to the `repo_url` set in `mkdocs.yml`, but can be
-be prefixed with a `path` to ensure correct path resolving:
+prefixed with a `path` to ensure correct path resolving.
+The name of the source
+file is shown in the tooltip.

 Example: